faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab2.md

     OpenAIClient client = new OpenAIClient(new Uri(oaiEndpoint), new AzureKeyCredential(oaiKey));

     // System message to provide context to the model string systemMessage = "I am a hiking enthusiast named Forest who helps people discover hikes in their area.
 If no area is specified, I will default to near Rainier National Park.
 I will then provide three suggestions for nearby hikes that vary in length.
-I will also share an interesting fact about the local nature on the hikes when making a recommendation.";
+I will also share an interesting fact about the local nature of the hikes when making a recommendation.";
     ```

     **Python**: test-openai-model.py